 As a child, Markeisha began her love affair with music while singing in her hometown Baptist church choir.
 Gospel music laid the foundation, but she was also heavily influenced by her parents’ record collection with Aretha, Sam Cooke, Marvin Gaye, Carole King and Linda Ronstadt on heavy rotation.
 Markeisha studied piano and began writing poetry while in high school, but it was the many nights spent writing songs in the school’s practice rooms while attending New York University that sent Markeisha down the road to singer-songwriter land.
 “I developed my own sanctuary and no matter what was going on in my life, I could sit behind a piano and sing and know everything was alright.”

-Since releasing her debut album, Ready, in 2006, Markeisha has received numerous awards and honors.
-Two songs from that cd, “The Strangest Thing” and “Loving You”, received an Honorable Mention in the Billboard World Songwriting Contest.
+Markeisha’s other awards and honors include two Honorable Mentions in the 14th Annual Billboard World Songwriting Contest from her debut album Ready.
 BMI/Songwriters Association of Washington also recognized Markeisha, where she was asked to perform at the Smithsonian Museum alongside legendary Motown songwriter Lamont Dozier (“Stop!
 In the Name of Love”).
-The singer is also a proud member of LIFEBeat’s Hearts and Voices Program, bringing the healing power of music to people living with HIV/AIDS.
-Markeisha recently returned home to NYC after completing a 4-month residency performing in Japan.
-She is currently writing new songs for her next album.
+The singer is involved in various areas of community outreach in the NYC area, working as a music teaching artist in NYC public school and performing with LIFEBeat’s Hearts and Voices Program.
+Markeisha recently returned home to NYC after completing a 4-month residency performing in Japan and is currently writing and recording her second EP.